2025/05/15 | 15:14:37 | The Company has been required by TPEx to announce the financial data according to the regulations. | |

 Statement |

-1.Date of institutional investor conference:2025/03/17 2.Time of institutional investor conference:16:30 3.Location of institutional investor conference: 11F., No. 97, Sec.
-2, Dunhua S. Rd., Taipei City (Tunnan Tower, 11F., Education and Training Room in MasterLink Securities) 4.Outline of institutional investor conference: The Company is invited to attend the investor conference held by MasterLink Securities to outline an overview of the Company’s current operational status and future development plans.
+1.Date of institutional investor conference:2025/05/08 2.Time of institutional investor conference:15:30 3.Location of institutional investor conference: 11F., No. 97, Sec.
+2, Dunhua S. Rd., Taipei City (Tunnan Tower, 11F., Education and Training Room in MasterLink Securities) 4.Outline of institutional investor conference: The Company is invited to attend the investor conference held by MasterLink Securities to explain the preliminary clinical results from the pivotal study of Urocross.
 5.Any other matters that need to be specified:None |

 |